esfoobar/flaskbook/README.md

         - this is a fan out pattern, which allows each user to see messages personalized for them
             - on their homepage, users will see posts their friends have posted to all as well as messages friends have posted to common friends
             - we won't see comments by users we have blocked, but will see comments by people we're not friends with
-            - this is called the fan out pattern. it allows fine control of content, even though it looks a bit repetitive.
     - Add the text input on the user's homepage
     - Read the values in the message add